tinko26/ao/docs/api/src/ao_sys_xc32_pic32mk_gpg/ao_boot.h.md

 }
 ```

 Sets up the usage of a shadow register set for all priorities.
-Especially, this function prevents priority 1 interrupts, hence the task switch interrupt, from using a shadow register set.
+Especially, this function prevents priority 1 interrupts, hence the task interrupt, from using a shadow register set.

 ## `ao_boot_ir_u1e`